Detroit Metropolitan Wayne County Airport

 VFR

-Detroit Metropolitan Wayne County Airport is currently reporting visual flight rules (VFR) conditions with broken clouds at 10,000 feet and 9 SM visibility.
+Detroit Metropolitan Wayne County Airport is currently reporting visual flight rules (VFR) conditions with overcast skies at 14,000 feet and 9 SM visibility.

 Wind Analysis